Skip to main content

 pnpm migration

-Bun automatically migrates projects from pnpm to bun.
-When a pnpm-lock.yaml file is detected and no bun.lock file exists, Bun will automatically migrate the lockfile to bun.lock during installation.
+Bun migrates projects from pnpm automatically.
+When a pnpm-lock.yaml file is detected and no bun.lock file exists, Bun converts the lockfile to bun.lock during installation.
 The original pnpm-lock.yaml file remains unmodified.

 terminal